tibetan-nlp/annodoc/index.md

 It is useful to annotate complex verbs, and in some cases, we may wish to include specific complex verb constructions in the lexicon.
 However, doing so is not yet on a secure footing, since we have not carried out the requisite tests documented by Butt and others to show which examples count as complex verbs, and which do not.

 Therefore, we adopt a flexible annotation scheme that allows us to identify complex verb constructions at any time, without having to change the dependency structure of a sentence.
 Since each verb contributes to the predication and argument structure, there is no correct verb from which to link arguments.
-In a basic dependency graph, however, a choice must be made, and so we link the arguments and obliques to the first verb.
+In a basic dependency tree, however, a choice must be made, and so we link the arguments and obliques to the first verb.
 Subsequent verbs then depend on the first verb via the `aux:lvc` relation.

 ~~~ ann
 ངས་བླ་མའི་དྲུང་དུ་ལོག་འོངས་པའི་ལམ་ལ།